-My approach to offering suet to birds in my yard has evolved over the past several years.
+There are many ways to hang a suet feeder.
+But what is the best way?
+My approach to offering suet to birds in my yard evolved over several years.
 Through a lot of trial and error with feeder type and placement, I’ve learned a lot along the way.
-My current suet set-up has been working wonderfully for season after season and now I don’t have to stress over it at all.
+My current suet set-up has been working wonderfully for season after season.
+Now I don’t have to stress over it at all.
 It just works.

-The other pole is located out in the back yard about twenty-five feet out from the back door and easily visible from the kitchen and dining room windows.
+The other pole is located out in the back yard about twenty-five feet out from the back door.
+It is easily visible from the kitchen and dining room windows.
 This is the one with the extra little arm that holds three suet feeders.

 Both of these poles ONLY have suet feeders on them and the nearest seed feeders are at least twenty-five feet away.
-My experiments with placing suet feeders right with seed feeders or even just a little bit away from them, did not work well.
+My experiments with placing suet feeders right with seed feeders or even just a little bit away, did not work well.
 I found placing them at least this distance apart to be important for a couple of related reasons.

 First, if you offer suet right next to or on seed feeders, it can spook some of the birds you are trying to attract.
-While bolder social birds like Carolina Wrens or Blue Jays are usually fine with taking some suet when other birds are right there, more solitary birds like Downy Woodpeckers and Red-Bellied Woodpeckers do not want to eat right in the middle of noisy flocks of birds.
+Bolder social birds like Carolina Wrens or Blue Jays are usually fine eating suet when other birds are right there.
+But more solitary birds like Downy Woodpeckers and Red-Bellied Woodpeckers do not want to eat in the middle of noisy flocks of birds.

 Second, even if you put only suet feeders on one pole but put that pole too close to other feeders, then you’ll get other birds using the top of the shepherd’s hooks as a place to pause before flying over to the seed feeders.
 And again, the birds on the suet feeders get disturbed.
 With woodpeckers, spacing is appreciated.

-Because there are two or three suet feeders hanging on the same pole within a foot or so from each other, you might wonder if several birds would be willing to eat at one time.
+Because there are two or three suet feeders hanging on the same pole, you might wonder if several birds would be willing to eat at one time.
 I’ve never seen all three suet feeders in use at once, but there frequently are two in use at once.
-This will happen when Downy Woodpeckers bring their young to the feeders in the spring and occasionally when pairs feed and throughout the year when a Downy is feeding next to a Carolina Wren or some other smaller bird.
-(They don’t use the same feeder, but a different feeder on the same pole.)
-Usually the Red-Bellied Woodpecker gets to eat by herself, but like most birds, she doesn’t stay for more than a few minutes at a time, so it is fine.

 Good quality poles and baffles are not cheap of course, but I have found that by offering suet in this more protected way, I don’t have to refill the suet feeders anywhere near as often as I used to.
 So this one-time expense is saving me money over time and the birds seem quite happy.